ChrisCollins8/MarkDownX2/Readme.md

 #Updates#

+##1/14/2015##
+1. Add preliminary support for multiple stylesheets.
+2. Update preview tool to support multiple stylesheets.
+3. Add default stylesheets and parsers as embedded resources to be copied to the correct directories at runtime.

+##1/08/2015##
+1. Implemented the reading/writing of the view settings as XML.
+2. Added a basic update mechanism which acts as a placeholder.

+##1/06/2015##
+1. Made some changes to the markdown lexer to clean up some issues with HTML formatting when dealing with tags after tabs.
+Initially tried to highlight tags as HTML despite being indented if inside of another html tag which wasn't indented.
+This worked but came with a significant performance hit.
+Opted instead to simply highlight all html tags regardless of beging in a code section or not.
+2. Finished the find tool.

+**Known Issues**
+1. Occasionally seeing misstyling of tabs on large documents.
+Being treated as a code block where not.

 ##1/4/2015##

 1. Added in the toolbar and setup merging with the MDI form so the toolbar can be limited appropriately to what is actually available.